Question: I got the alert in my web_summary.html: "High fraction of reads coming from barcodes with very high UMI counts" What does this mean?

 When barcodes are excluded because protein aggregates have been identified, we output the error message above.
 The idea is that these cells might confound interpretation of the antibody data since the antibody levels in these cells are a technical artifact and artificially elevated.
 You can still find the data for all cells, including those excluded in the unfiltered 'raw_feature_barcode _matrix' in the output directory of Cell Ranger.

-In all cases that we have seen with antibody aggregates, only a small number of cells are excluded (<20), but the number of antibody reads lost with the aggregate molecules is very high.
+In most cases that we have seen with antibody aggregates, only a small number of cells are excluded (<20), but the number of antibody reads lost with the aggregate molecules is very high.

-You can find out the number of barcodes that were filtered out due to potential aggregates from this file:
+You can find out more details about the barcodes that were filtered out due to potential aggregates from the following output file generated by Cell Ranger.